Goods Logistics for Industry 4.0: Basler ace Camera Supports Picking-Robots

 See the TORU with the Basler ace camera live in action: Magazino will be running its own stand at this year's CeMAT fair in Hannover (Hall 27, Stand C55).
 Can't make it to the fair, or want a preview?
 Then watch this video to see how TORU works.

 Read more in our current Success Story "Goods Logistics for Industry 4.0 Using the TORU Picking-Robot and Basler ace Camera".
-This and other interesting Success Stories, White Papers and Marketing Notes can be found in the Download section on our website.
+This and other interesting Success Stories, White Papers and Product Insights can be found in the Download section on our website.

 If you'd like to learn more about what Industry 4.0 means and the role that image processing plays in it, please read the fascinating article on this topic in our Vision Campus: The Future is Smart – Image Processing is an Important Component of Industry 4.0.